Team Germany

 Project Lead Germany

-Christine Krüger has been Professor of Social Sciences and Qualitative Social Research at Neubrandenburg University of Applied Sciences, Faculty of Social Work, Education and Education, since 2020.
-Her research focuses on professional development in social work, particularly in relation to engagement with right-wing extremism, as well as social services of general interest and social work in rural areas.
+Christine Krüger, German project lead, PhD, since 2020 professor of social sciences and qualitative social research at the Department of Social Work and Education, Neubrandenburg University of Applied Sciences.
+Her research focuses on professional development in social work, particularly in relation to engagement with the far right.
+It also covers social services of general interest, and social work in rural areas.

 Dr. Eric Mülling